spycrab/ape/README.md

 ```

 ## Windows
-Either use MinGW or Cygwin to get a Posix-like environment or use CMake GUI to generate a Visual Studio Project.
+Either use MinGW or Cygwin to get a POSIX-like environment or use CMake GUI to generate a Visual Studio Project.

 ## License